vinipsmaker/tufao/README.md

     $ make DESTDIR=pkg install

 NOTE:
-Qt 4.7 or later is required.
+Qt 5.0 or later is required for 1.x series.
+Qt 4.7 or later is required to 0.x series.

 To generate the documentation, just run doxygen using Doxyfile as configuration file and the documentation will be generated in the folder doc.
 The